danilolmc/danilolmc/README.md

 - I also contribute to Open Source projects;
 - And I like to share knowledge about development on my personal blog;

-Here is some of the tools I have experience in:
+**Here is some of the tools I have experience in**:

 - Angular
 - Typescript
 - NodeJS
+- Express
 - Webpack
 - Cypress
 - Docker
 - AWS
-- CI/CD
-- Scrum
+- CI/CD...

 To be a great software developer is always a work in progress.
 Keep pushing!